Kirk Cousins: 2023

-In the season opener against the Buccaneers, Cousins went 33 completions of 44 passing attempts for 344 passing yards, two touchdowns to Jordan Addison, and one interception in a 20–17 defeat.
-In Week 2 against the Eagles on Thursday Night Football, Cousins threw for 364 passing yards and four touchdowns, two to T. J. Hockenson, in a 28–34 loss.
-Against the Los Angeles Chargers in Week 3, Cousins completed 32-of-50 passes for 367 yards, three touchdowns, and a late interception in the end zone that sealed a 28–24 defeat.
+During the season opener against the Buccaneers, Cousins completed 33-of-44 passes for 344 yards, two touchdowns to Jordan Addison, and an interception in the 20–17 loss.
+In the next game against the Eagles on Thursday Night Football, Cousins completed 31-of-44 passes for 364 yards and four touchdowns during the 34–28 road loss.
+The following week against the Chargers, Cousins threw for 367 yards, three touchdowns, and a late interception in the end zone that sealed the 28–24 loss.

-In the following week against the Panthers, Cousins overcame two interceptions, including a 99-yard pick six, and threw two touchdown passes to Justin Jefferson in a 21–13 victory.
-Against the defending Super Bowl champion Kansas City Chiefs in Week 5, Cousins completed 29 passes of 47 attempts for 284 yards and two touchdowns in a 27–20 loss.
-In Week 6, Cousins went 21 of 31 passes for 181 yards and a 10-yard pass touchdown to Jordan Addison, defeating the Bears 19–13 win.
-In Week 7 against the 49ers on Monday Night Football, Cousins took no sacks and completed 35 passes out of 45 attempts for 378 yards, two touchdowns, and an interception in a 17–22 victory.
+During a Week 4 21–13 road victory over the Panthers, Cousins threw for 139 yards while overcoming two interceptions, including a 99-yard pick six, and threw two touchdowns to Justin Jefferson.
+In the next game against the defending Super Bowl champion Chiefs, Cousins had 284 passing yards and two touchdowns during the 27–20 loss.
+The following week against the Bears, he completed 21-of-31 passes for 181 yards and a 10-yard pass touchdown to Jordan Addison in the 19–13 road victory.